tavern-rpg-suite/RPG-Phone/README.md

 - 👥 **Group thread** — the whole party of an open group chat in one conversation, talking to you *and* to each other.
 - 📖 **Its own diary chat** — every conversation gets a separate diary inside **RPG Diary**: entries, memory, summarization, all of it — never mixed with the character's main-story diary.
 - 🧠 **Memory** — the last messages of the main story, the conversation itself (adjustable depth) and, optionally, long-term memory from the Diary.
-- 🔔 **Notifications** — desktop popup and a chime when they text first; clicking it opens the right thread.
 - 🔄 **Reroll & cancel** — regenerate the reply to any of your messages; a hung request can be cancelled from the "typing…" bubble.
 - ✏️ **Editable system prompt** — the whole thing is yours to rewrite, with a reset button.
 - 🎨 **Floating arc of bubbles** — a column beside the chat, wheel-scrolled, older messages fading out; width, fade, offsets and how many are visible are all adjustable.